50 Amazing And Latest Basque Baby Names For Girls And Boys

 33. Erdutza

-The name Erdutza is used in a similar way in the Basque country as the Spanish name Nieves is used in Spain.
+The name Erdutza is used similarly in the Basque country as the Spanish name Nieves is used in Spain.
 Both the names refer to the Virgin Mary.
-Meaning ‘snow’, Erdutza could make an ideal name for winter born girls.
+Meaning ‘snow,’ Erdutza could make an ideal name for winter-born girls.

 35. Irati

-This name is for parents who want a name that’s unique and different.
-Meaning ‘fern field’, this sweet sounding name is highly popular in Spain and fetched the third spot last year.
+This name is for parents who want a name that’s rare and different.
+Meaning ‘fern field,’ this sweet-sounding name is highly popular in Spain and the Basque country.

 36. Itziar